53 Best Ruby Gems We Use at RubyGarage

 Most web applications require a built-in search functionality.
 To power your application with a search, you might want to take a look at a few helpful gems.

 Elasticsearch is a popular search engine for enterprises.
 By leveraging Elasticsearch, you’re able to implement search on a website, index catalogs of goods (if you’re running an ecommerce store), enable automatic insertion of data, develop a solution for price notifications by indexing prices, implement reverse search, store transactions and actions, and analyze and retrieve data to get comprehensive statistics.
 We use the Elasticsearch gem for Ruby integrations in Rails applications.

 Storing application configurations in environment variables is a widely used practice derived from the principle of a twelve-factor application; by doing so, you’re able to keep sensitive data like passwords or API keys outside the code repository, but the data is still available during execution.
-However, it’s sometimes not efficient to set environment variables on a development machine or a continuous integration server to run multiple projects.
-The Dotenv gem loads environment variables from a dotfile, which can be located outside the root of your project.
-Therefore, you’re able to keep your application’s secrets secure.
+The library that might be helpful in this case is anyway_config.
+It allows abstractize the configuration layer by introducing configuration classes that describe available parameters and their defaults.

 In Rails, we have objects everywhere.
 Draper is a gem-decorator that adds an object-oriented presentation to your web application.
 If you find the logic in your templates and helpers overly complex, then this gem might be what you need – Draper helps you clean things up with a more object-oriented approach by adding, replacing, or extending an object’s behavior.